diegovianaf/diegoviana/README.md

 ---

 ## 🔓 Technologies
-### For the development of this site I used the following technologies:
+### To develop this site, I used the following technologies:

 - HTML
 - Sass